-The MRP for 2020/2021 has been calculated in accordance with the amended MRP policy that was approved by full Council in December 2017, using the following method:
+The MRP for 2021/2022 has been calculated in accordance with the amended MRP policy that was approved by full Council in December 2021, using the following method:

-- Supported Borrowing MRP is calculated on a straight-line basis, at 2% of capital expenditure incurred. - Unsupported Borrowing For all debt not in receipt of revenue support from central government, MRP is made on an annuity basis over the life of the asset. - Finance Leases the MRP for finance leases is equal to the principal element of the rental payable each year.
+- Supported Borrowing MRP is calculated on an annuity basis over 50 years. - Unsupported Borrowing The calculation looks at the average asset life for all unsupported borrowing in each year and applies the annuity calculation to the total unsupported borrowing capital expenditure for that year. - Finance Leases The MRP for finance leases is equal to the principal element of the rental payable each year.

 As existing Council Taxpayers have been charged in previous years for MRP that has subsequently been reduced as a result of the retrospective policy changes introduced in 2018/2019, the level of MRP made in year has been reduced in order to provide those Taxpayers with the policy benefits arising within a reasonable time-frame.
-In 2020/2021 MRP has therefore been reduced by £3.2m, with further reduction of £3.2m planned for the 2021/2022 financial year.
+In 2021/2022 MRP has therefore been reduced by £3.2m, with further reduction of £3.2m planned for the 2022/2023 financial year.